Critical velocity of a two-dimensional superflow past a potential barrier of arbitrary penetrability: Conclusion and outlook

-We have theoretically investigated the condition of existence of a two-dimensional superflow past an obstacle without restricting to the rigid-body limit nor to a quartic interaction in order to get closer to recent experiments with atomic Bose-Einstein condensates~\cite{Kwon2015} and paraxial superfluids of light~\cite{Eloy2021}.
-Building atop previous analytical works~\cite{Frisch1992, Rica2001, Pinsker2014, Pigeon2021}, our approach of the equations modeling the hydrodynamics of the superfluid relies on an analogue of the hydraulic approximation~\cite{Hakim1997}, the hodograph method~\cite{Landau1987}, and Janzen-Rayleigh expansions of the velocity potential~\cite{Janzen1913, Rayleigh1916}.
-To validate it, we have confronted it to imaginary-time numerical simulations inspired from~\cite{Kwak2023}.
+We have theoretically investigated the condition of existence of a 2D superflow past a static potential barrier of large width.
+Building atop Refs.~\cite{Frisch1992, Rica2001, Pinsker2014} (see also Refs.~\cite{Josserand1997, Josserand1999, Huepe2000, Stiessberger2000, Sasaki2010, Singh2017, Pigeon2021, Stockdale2021, Muller2022, Kwak2023, Ronning2023} for related theoretical work), we have analytically derived its critical velocity using the hydraulic approximation, the hodograph method, and Janzen-Rayleigh expansions of the velocity potential.
+This has been done in the case of an obstacle potential of certainly simplistic shape---we have focused on the circular potential barrier---but of \textit{arbitrary} penetrability, and in the case of a local interaction energy of \textit{arbitrary} dependence on the fluid density in the nonlinear Schr\"odinger equation.
+This pushes the state of the art towards more realistic modeling of recent experiments with atomic Bose-Einstein condensates~\cite{Kwon2015} and paraxial superfluids of light~\cite{Michel2018, Eloy2021} in 2D.
+Our analytical results have been shown to fairly agree with imaginary-time numerical calculations inspired from Ref.~\cite{Kwak2023}.

-In strong contrast to the one-dimensional geometry~\cite{Huynh2022}, the critical velocity for two-dimensional superfluidity is a nonmonotonic function of the typical amplitude of the obstacle potential~\cite{Kwon2015, Kwak2023}.
-When the latter is penetrable, the breakdown of superfluidity manifests by the emission of a rarefaction wave~\cite{Pinsker2014, Kwak2023} inside the obstacle and the corresponding critical speed decreases with the potential's amplitude.
-When the potential is on the contrary impenetrable, the superfluid transition is pushed back to the obstacle's boundary where quantized vortices with opposite circulations~\cite{Frisch1992, Pinsker2014} are nucleated at a critical speed independent of the potential's amplitude.
+In strong contrast to the 1D geometry (see, e.g.,~\cite{Huynh2022} and references therein), the 2D critical velocity is a nonmonotonic function of the typical amplitude of the potential barrier~\cite{Kwon2015, Kwak2023}.
+When the obstacle potential is penetrable, the breakdown of superfluidity manifests by the emission of a rarefaction wave~\cite{Pinsker2014, Kwak2023} inside the potential and the corresponding critical speed decreases with the potential's amplitude.
+When the obstacle potential is on the contrary impenetrable, superfluidity breaks down at the potential's boundary where quantized vortices with opposite circulations~\cite{Frisch1992, Pinsker2014, Kwak2023} are nucleated at a critical speed independent of the potential's amplitude.
+These two different tendencies are smoothed out at the penetrable-to-impenetrable transition where the critical velocity displays a minimum.